|

 Regulations require employers to take action to protect workers at levels of

-noise 5 decibels lower than in the 1989 Regulations and now require health
+noise 5 dB lower than in the 1989 Regulations and now require regular hearing checks

-surveillance (hearing checks) for workers regularly exposed above 85 decibels.
+for workers who are frequently exposed to noise levels above 85 decibels.

 Thousands of employees are exposed to loud noise at work and there is a risk

-their hearing.
-Compliance with the Noise Regulations will protect workers
+Compliance with the Noise Regulations will protect workers hearing.

 |